The hearts, souls, ears, Constitution of the United States, and the minds of many must be tired this election season.

-This was, obviously, a man made for the office, passionate for the “noise” that comes along with the duties of fighting for one’s position to lead the people, and prepared for the sounds from those people in return.
+This was, obviously, a man who was made for the office.
+He was passionate for the “noise” that comes along with the duties of fighting for one’s position to lead the people, and who is prepared to hear the sounds from those people in return.

 Even though one is made for this, thrives on it and finds it his/her duty and passion to lead in this beautiful democracy of ours, I can only imagine that it must be a tiring proposition to find a way to stand out, to sell oneself in a unique manner, and to keep up the facade of being energetic, unstoppable and unflappable.

-If we are going to vote having done no research about our options, and listened and observed for no more than two minutes prior to entering the voting booth, then we are insulting the process, and doing our country a great disservice.
+If we are going to vote having done no research about our options, and listened and observed for no more than two minutes of sound bites prior to entering the voting booth, then we are insulting the process, and doing our country a great disservice.